-Graduate programs in the School of Media Arts and Studies (formerly School of Telecommunications) stress research, theory-making, and professional development.
-The School offers a Ph.D. in Mass Communication, an MA in Media Arts and Studies, and an MA in Communication and Development Studies (co-administrated with the Center for International Studies).
-Our programs focus on Media and Development Communication, New Media and Society, and Industry Studies.
-Students may choose to emphasize either the social science or humanities traditions and will become acquainted with both qualitative and quantitative methods.
+Graduate programs in the School of Media Arts & Studies stress research, theory-making, and professional development.
+The School offers a Ph.D. in Mass Communication; an M.A. in Media Arts & Studies including a program in Public Media (jointly administered with the WOUB Center for Public Media); and an M.A. in Communication and Development Studies (co-administrated with the Center for International Studies).
+Our programs focus on International and Intercultural Media, Media and Development Communication, Emerging Media & Society, and Media Industry Studies.
+Students may choose to emphasize either the social science or humanities traditions and will become acquainted with both qualitative and quantitative research methods.

-The School usually has 40-50 students at the graduate level and maintains quality through selective admissions.
-Entering graduate students often have experience working in a media industry, serving a government agency, or teaching.
+The School usually has 30-40 students enrolled at the graduate level and maintains quality through selective admissions.
+Admission is granted only in the fall semester of each year.
+Entering graduate students often have experience working in media industry positions, serving a government agency, or teaching.
 In any given year, students from at least a dozen countries are in residence.
-The school gives preference to candidates with strong professional and academic records, plus clear-cut goals.
+The school gives preference to candidates with strong professional and academic records, plus clearly articulated goals for their graduate education.
 Each year the School awards a limited number of graduate and teaching assistantships to qualified candidates.